Bigjango13/Burlap/README.md

 # Burlap
-> A powerful and user-friendly sack interpreter, v1.1.0
+> A powerful and user-friendly sack interpreter, v1.1.1

-## What is burlap
+## What is Burlap?
-Burlap is a interpreter for the [sack](https://github.com/RandomSoup/sack) programming language.
-It is written in Rust.
-It is designed for a high level of spec compliance, any sack program should be able to be run using burlap and if not then it's a bug.
+Burlap is a interpreter for the [Sack](https://github.com/RandomSoup/sack) programming language.
+It aims for a high level of spec compliance, any valid sack program should be able to be run using burlap (it does have a few minor variations from the spec, known differences are listed [here](docs/spec-diff.md))

 ## Features
 - [x] Complete sack v0.0.5 support
-- [ ] Complete sack v1.0.0-beta support
+- [x] Complete sack v1.0.0 support
   - [x] Variables
     - [x] Strings
     - [x] Number